JBoundless/JBoundless/README.md

 ![bay area tree pic copy](https://user-images.githubusercontent.com/39219944/123734061-7ca3eb00-d851-11eb-80a3-8f3f2f9aefc1.jpg)
 ### Hello World 👋
-I am a high-school student focusing on web design and frontend development from Los Angeles, California.
+My name is Jordan Pagkalinawan and I'm a high-school student focusing on web design and frontend development from Los Angeles, California.
 <br>
 - 🔭 I’m currently working on improving my skills in React and learning about new emerging frontend frameworks.
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with React Native Navigation.
-- 💬 Ask me about ...
+- 💬 Ask me about the NBA
 - 📫 How to reach me: Connect with me on LinkedIn
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I'm the only left-handed cousin on my mom's side of the family.